load testing AWS SQS with GatlingSome of our users asked about load testing AWS SQS with Gatling. Here is a step-by-step guide!

 Configuring the JmsProtocol with the ConnectionFactory

-Gatling JMS support lets you either pass a JNDI configuration to look up for a ConnectionFactory, or directly pass one you’d create programmatically.
+Gatling JMS support lets you either pass a JNDI configuration to look up a ConnectionFactory or directly pass one you'd create programmatically.
 Only the latter works for SQS.

 Writing a JMS Scenario and Configuring the JmsProtocol on the SetUp